Patient Secure Transport Courses

-Personal Safety for Ambulance Service Personnel
+Personal Safety for Secure Transport Teams

-Ambulance Service-specific Breakaway Skills programme
+Secure Escort-specific Breakaway Skills programme

-Control Tactics for Ambulance Service Restraint Scenarios
+Control Tactics for Ambulance Service Violence Management Scenarios

-Ambulance Service Secure Escort Tasks
+Patient Transport Service Secure Escort Tasks

 For some high secure patients it will be necessary for escort staff to safely apply restraint devices.
 Training should ensure that any application of restraint devices is both safe and appropriate and effective, proportionate to the needs identified in the escorting procedure.
 For example, handcuff training should include elements of the proper care of the devices, the mechanical principles which underline their use, the legal rules which accompany their use and tactics for use with both compliant subjects and non-compliant subjects.